About

 In (5) AI Governance — We lack the mechanisms to control technology development, we consider the institutions and mechanisms that would be necessary to steer us off the “default path” and prevent AGI from being built, and argue that these do not exist today.

 Lacking a technical safety solution, we must avert the “default path” through policy and governance means.
 Technical actors must be overseen by national regulators to control the safe development of AI, but these do not exist.
 Even if we collectively did want to slow or stop the development of AI technology, the physical (e.g compute kill-switches) and policy levers, do not exist.
 International stability must be maintained through high-bandwidth communication lines and multinational agreements enforced by international law, but these do not exist.
 And no single individual, institution, or collective has a comprehensive plan for how to handle AGI.
-We argue that the dearth of effective efforts are downstream of AGI companies, who have captured governance efforts and proposed policies of self-regulation that do little to avert danger.
+We argue that the lack of effective efforts stems directly from AGI companies, who have captured governance and research efforts, and aggressively pushed policies of self-regulation that keep them in control without averting danger.

 In (6) The AI Race — The race to AGI is ideological, we explore the history and present day realities of the race to AGI, making sense of the adversarial social dynamics that currently plague the field.